AlexProgrammerDE/SoulFire/README.md

 Advanced Minecraft Server-Stresser Tool.
 Launch bot attacks on your own servers to stress-test them and measure performance.

+---

+> [!WARNING]
+> This is a very powerful tool that shall only be used to attack your own servers.
+Ensure your own DDoS protection provider and your host are okay with stress-tests.
+If you use this software to attack others, you make yourself (or your legal guardians) criminally liable, the developers of ServerWrecker are not responsible for your own actions.

+---

 ## 🚀 Features

 * GUI (Multiple themes) & CLI